wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Parallelize page table lookup by using multi-bank Cuckoo hash table design, where all memory accesses can be issued in parallel

 This paper proposes Elastic Cuckoo Hashing Table (ECHT) and a new virtual memory address mapping framework for more efficient page walks and translation caching.
 The paper begins by identifying a few limitations of current page table design and research proposals.